City riding guide

 For Denver bike routes, start with Alameda Avenue Multi-Use Path, Cherry Creek Trail, and South Platte River Trail (Central).
 This guide highlights named corridors with route profiles, map links, and e-bike class notes in the route cards.

-State trail-access baseline: Colorado generally allows Class 1 and Class 2 e-bikes where bicycles are allowed, but local governments and land managers can restrict access.
-Class 3 access is more limited, especially on paths and natural-surface tr...
+Colorado generally allows Class 1 and Class 2 e-bikes where bicycles are allowed, but local governments and land managers can restrict access.
+Class 3 access is m...

 Alameda Avenue Multi-Use Path